Main menu

 Architecture and Landscape Architecture

 The Bureau of Architecture (BOA) is organized around (5) Main Studios, centered around our city agencies.
 Each studio will be focused on project building types based on these agencies such as healthcare, fire houses, public safety buildings, recreation & parks, interiors, transportation, public utilities, libraries, homeless shelters, and performing arts.
-The fact that we have a variety of building types and our work is within the city & county of San Francisco, makes internship a unique experience.
-As a learning lab, our interns not only get to work on all building types, they also get to be in the field and observe construction, something not often found in architectural internships.
+The fact that we have a variety of building types, and our work is within the city & county of San Francisco, makes internship a unique experience.
+As a learning lab, our interns not only get to work on all building types, but they also get to be in the field and observe construction, something not often found in architectural internships.
 BOA’s interns will support our office’s full range of professional services, including programming, master planning, site planning, conceptual design, detailed design, contract documents, and construction administration.
 Our staff works closely with our city agency departments and community groups to create buildings and spaces that are responsive to the building program, respect the urban context and reflect the uniqueness of San Francisco neighborhoods.
 Studios are not siloed and allow staff movement across sections to foster cross-fertilization of ideas and sharing of skill sets based on project needs.
 We can draw upon inter-disciplinary expertise through close collaboration with Public Works engineers and landscape architects, allowing for an integrated design process and a culture of excellence.
 Creating and Maintaining Beautiful, Highly Functional, Sustainable Facilities is a key strategic goal for San Francisco Public Works.

 The Bureau of Landscape Architecture is responsible for providing planning and design services to agencies and departments responsible for the development of the City’s rights of way, parks, playgrounds, plazas, green infrastructure, and open spaces.
 Interns will assist with production drawings, 3D modeling, renderings, community presentations, and construction administration for a wide variety of public open space projects.